duong-dsg/eventyay-tickets/doc/admin/config.rst

     [languages]
     enabled=en,de

-Some of the languages them are marked as "incubating", which means they can usually only be selected in development mode.
+Some of the languages are marked as "incubating", which means they can usually only be selected in development mode.
 If you want to use them nevertheless, you can activate them like this::